+Division 1 - Issuance of writ, etc.

 - 6. Timing of poll and writ of election

 - 7. Notice of time and place of election

 - 7A.
 Failure of election

+Division 2 - Presidential Elections Committee and Certificate of Eligibility

-- 8. Certificate of eligibility
+- 8. Application for certificate of eligibility

 - 8A.
+Consideration of application

+- 8B.
+Time for deciding application

+- 8C.
+Certificate to be conclusive

+- 8D.
 Immunity of Presidential Elections Committee

+Division 3 - Community Committee and Community Certificate

+Presidential Elections

+$\sim$ . •

+Sec ·†1 nn

+$\cdot$ ıιι OH

+- 8E.
+Establishment of Community Committee and Sub-Committees - 8F.
+Submission of community declaration - 8G.
+Consideration of community declaration in reserved elections - 8H.
+Consideration of community declaration in non-reserved elections - 8I.
+Time for issuing community certificate, etc. - 8J.
+Decision to be final: certificate to be conclusive - 8K.
+Immunity of Community Committee and Sub-Committees - 8L.
+Procedure of Community Committee and Sub-Committees

+Division 4 - Nomination Proceedings

-- 9. Nomination papers
+- Nomination papers 9.

 - 10. Deposits by candidates

-- 11. Proceedings on nomination day
+- Proceedings on nomination day 11.

-- 11A.
-Amendment of nomination papers
+- Amendment of nomination papers 11A.

 - 12. Objections to nomination papers

 - 13. Withdrawal of candidature

-- 14. Persons entitled to be present during nomination proceedings
+- Persons entitled to be present during nomination proceedings 14.

+Division 5 - Uncontested Elections

-- 15. Uncontested elections
+Uncontested elections 15.

+Division 6 - Contested Elections

-- 16. Contested elections
+- Contested elections 16.

 - 17. Polling day to be public holiday

-- 18. Polling districts and polling stations
+- Polling districts and polling stations 18.

-- 19. Presiding officers
+- Presiding officers 19.

 - 20. Facilities to be provided at polling stations

 - 21. Register of electors to be conclusive evidence of right to vote

 - 22. Admittance to polling station

 - 22A.
 Voting by overseas electors

 - 23. Poll by ballot and ballot papers

+- 23A.
+Candidates' photographs on ballot paper

 - 24. Ballot boxes

 - 25. Manner of voting

 - 26. Compulsory voting

 - 27. Declarations by voters

 - 28. Spoilt ballot papers

+ec

 - 29. Tendered votes

 - 30. Closing of poll

 - 31. Procedure on closing of poll

 - 31A.
 Counting at counting places

 - 32. Counting votes

 - 32A.
 Counting of votes by overseas electors

 - 32B.
 Recounting of votes

 - 33. Votes to be rejected

 - 33A.
 Approval of DRE voting systems

 - 33B.
 Approval of DRE voting machines and equipment

 - 33C.
 Pre-poll testing of DRE voting system, etc.

 - 33D.
 DRE voting system procedures generally

 - 34. Publication of result and statement of poll in the Gazette

 - 35. Failure to comply with provisions of this Act

 - 36. Maintenance of secrecy at elections